About

 Karen Nicholson (2013) Winter squash, because they signify the change of seasons.
 She appreciates the switch to cooking fall comfort foods that comes with winter squash.
 Most of all, she loves the ethereal light during fall squash harvests.
 By that time of year, we are racing the light during harvest but she loves the elongated shadows and finds the gold and silver colors poignant.

 Simone O’Donahue (1999) Simone loves peppers.
 She appreciates the variety of colors.
 A favorite job is re-potting the young plants in the warm, sunny greenhouse.
 She appreciates seasons when they are prolific, and has an affinity for this crop that grows well in hot summer weather.
 Disclaimer; Simone runs our pepper harvest crop.
 It’s a natural match.
+She also loves poblano chiles for their acoustics.
+They make the best rattling sound when you shake the plant or when you drop them in the basket.

 Maggie Schley (1999?)
 Maggie loves carrots and watermelons best.
 Tipi carrots are a big part of Maggie’s life.
 They were pictured on her wedding invitation.
 She has lots of carrot jewelry.
 Everyone on the farm saves ‘lover carrots’ for Maggie; carrots that have grown together in a spiral.
 Maggie is always on the carrot harvest crew.
 Melon harvests are special because they give a chance to spend time with Steve, plus a chance to throw around a lot of weight.

-Bekah Severson (2022) “My favorite vegetables are peppers because they’re fun to harvest and delicious any way you eat them! ”
+Bekah Severson (2022) “My favorite vegetables are peppers because they’re fun to harvest and delicious any way you eat them!”

 Carrot Weinstein (2022) “My favorite vegetable is the red cabbage.
 SO much fun to harvest, great color, lasts forever, so good fresh in a salad, pickled and fermented, roasted and charred.
 I love cabbage right now :)”